scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

+# Prologue
-Focus on burnout, end of 2016
+- Focus on burnout, end of 2016

-# Context

 Based on total experience to date.
 Currently in large enterprise.
 Specialist leadership.
 This guide will be more or less relevant for other contexts.

-# Leadership, generally

-Manzoni speach on leadership
-Government is 800 years old and has never been designed.
-It is often more challenging than the work we are doing.
-Management 3.0:
-2.0 is memes, e.g. delivery is the strategy - this is not good enough, needs same sophistication as our development teams
+# We need leaders who do the right thing and do the thing right

+Agile coach in prologue suggested Management 3.0, which helped

+## 1. Old hierarchies
+- govt 800 years old
+- manzoni speach

+## 2. Memes or fads
+Agile.
+Agile at scale.
+Agile at scale literally means working with agility, at scale.
+Don't get seduced by less, safe, etc. They may be useful down the line but there's years of work needed in the leadership space to get to a space where you know enough to decide that one of these frameworks fits your organisation.
+MOJ Digital tried scrum of scums years ago.
+Didn't work and was quietly abandoned.
 Term 'digital' criticised in select committee as unclear.
 Agree.
 Let's clarify.
+Digital transformation work: people, process, etc
+Delivery is the strategy
+2.0 is memes, e.g. delivery is the strategy - this is not good enough, needs same sophistication as our development teams

+## 3. Complexity

+Bring the above together:
+- command and control can work when you have high confidence in the problem you're solving, high confidence in the solution, strong problem/solution fit, and negligible changes in conditions.

+# Working with agility at scale can be achieved through mission command
-Digital transformation work: people, process, etc Outside of technology we are dependent on partnerships - need people who can understand the whole system.
+Outside of technology we are dependent on partnerships - need people who can understand the whole system.
 Complex Adaptive System
 Mission Command

 AVOID MEME LEADERSHIP

-Agile at scale.
-Agile at scale literally means working with agility, at scale.
-Don't get seduced by less, safe, etc. They may be useful down the line but there's years of work needed in the leadership space to get to a space where you know enough to decide that one of these frameworks fits your organisation.
-MOJ Digital tried scrum of scums years ago.
-Didn't work and was quietly abandoned.
 Agile leadership is achieved through mission control.
 Lean Enterprise
 - do you have buy-in for mission control?